-There is much to consider during your college application and decision process.
-You want to make sure the school you choose is the right fit for your unique personal, academic and career goals.
+When choosing a college, you want to make sure the school you choose is the right fit for your unique personal, academic and career goals.
 But there are so many factors that influence your experience that it can be hard to know where to begin your research.

 We enlisted Ryan Konkright, Director of Undergraduate Admissions at the University of St. Thomas (UST), to help outline four of the many benefits of smaller class sizes during college.
 Read on to get his expert insight on the topic.

 1. You’ll have greater access to individual attention from faculty

 Any teacher can tell you that understanding and catering to each student’s learning style is an important part of the job.
 With smaller classes, there are fewer disruptions and instructors are better able to keep everyone engaged, provide detailed feedback, answer questions and work one-on-one with those who need additional help.

 In classes with dozens (or even hundreds) of students, professors might not even be able to learn everyone’s name – much less their strengths, weaknesses, and aspirations.
 For these reasons, Konkright believes lecture hall settings are not ideal for most students.